lsaffel/tictactoe/README.md

 Checks if there's a winner or not.
 If there's a winner, declares if X or O has won,
 and the game does not continue.
 If there is no winner, continues the game.
+Displays the moves of the game as buttons beside the board.
+Goes back to that move if you click on that button.
+If you back up at all, allows the players to
+change their moves on the board to different ones.